radrow/ddtrace/EXAMPLE.md

 ### Collecting deadlock reports

-When DDMon is enabled, its deadlock reports are propagated within the monitored part of the network.
-There are two ways to subscribe to deadlock reports from the outside:
+When DDMon is enabled, its deadlock reports are propagated within monitors.
+There are two ways to subscribe to deadlock reports from the "outside" of a system of monitored `gen_server` behaviours:

-- The call message is of form `{?MONITORED_CALL, Msg}`, where `Msg` is the intended message.
-Then, in case of a deadlock, the monitored service will send back a reply of form `{?DEADLOCK, DL}` where `DL` is the list of services involved in the deadlock. `?MONITORED_CALL` and `?DEADLOCK` are macros defined in `src/ddmon.hrl`;
+- A process may subscribe to deadlock reports by calling `ddmon:subscribe_deadlocks(<Service>)`.
+Then, if the monitored `gen_server` instance identified by `<Service>` becomes involved in a deadlock cycle, then its monitor will send a message of the form `{?DEADLOCK, DL}` to each deadlock report subscriber --- where `DL` is the list of services involved in the deadlock cycle.

-- Alternatively, the subscriber may call `ddmon:subscribe_deadlocks(Server)`.
+- A client may send a `gen_server` call of form `{?MONITORED_CALL, <Msg>}` to a monitored `gen_server` instance --- where `<Msg>` is the intended message.
-  Then, if the monitored service `Server` becomes involved in a deadlock, it will send a plain message `{?DEADLOCK, DL}` to the caller.
+  Then, in case of a deadlock, the monitor will send back to the client a response of the form `{?DEADLOCK, DL}` where `DL` is the list of services involved in the deadlock cycle.

+In both cases above, `?MONITORED_CALL` and `?DEADLOCK` are macros defined in the file `src/ddmon.hrl`.

 In this example application, the `:monitored` parameter instructs the scripts that run the example application to subscribe to the deadlock reports generated by DDMon, and visualise them on the console.
 If DDMon is enabled but the `:monitored` parameter is omitted (which is the default), then deadlocks are still detected by DDMon, but the corresponding deadlock reports are not displayed.
+For more details, see the source code of `example-system/lib/microchip_factory.ex`.

 Importantly, the `:monitored` parameter must *only* be used if the system is monitored by DDMon (i.e., if the `alias` directives described above are present).